DataDog/documentation/content/en/serverless/aws_lambda/installation/nodejs.md

       tag: 'Documentation'
       text: 'Submitting Custom Metrics from Serverless Applications'
 aliases:
+    - /serverless/datadog_lambda_library/nodejs/
-    - /serverless/datadog_lambda_library/python/
+    - /serverless/guide/nodejs/
-    - /serverless/guide/python/
+    - /serverless/installation/nodejs
-algolia:
-  tags: ['python lambda traces']
 ---

-<div class="alert alert-warning">If your Python Lambda functions are written in <a href="https://docs.aws.amazon.com/lambda/latest/dg/runtimes-extensions-api.html">Python 3.6 or less</a>, or you previously set up your Lambda functions using the Datadog Forwarder, see <a href="/serverless/guide/datadog_forwarder_python">instrumenting using the Datadog Forwarder</a>.
+<div class="alert alert-warning">If you previously set up your Lambda functions using the Datadog Forwarder, see <a href="https://docs.datadoghq.com/serverless/guide/datadog_forwarder_node">instrumenting using the Datadog Forwarder</a>.
 Otherwise, follow the instructions in this guide to instrument using the Datadog Lambda Extension.</div>

 <div class="alert alert-warning">If your Lambda functions are deployed in VPC without access to the public internet, you can send data either <a href="/agent/guide/private-link/">using AWS PrivateLink</a> for the <code>datadoghq.com</code> <a href="/getting_started/site/">Datadog site</a>, or <a href="/agent/proxy/">using a proxy</a> for all other sites.</div>

+<div class="alert alert-warning">If you are bundling using webpack or esbuild, you may need to <a href="/serverless/guide/serverless_tracing_and_bundlers/">mark the Datadog libraries as external</a>.</div>

 ## Installation